 Over the years the event grew adding more attractions including ice sculptures, carriage rides and local venues open to the public free of charge.
 In 1995, a small Santa Parade was introduced on Saturday morning.
 Two years later, the first Silver Bells Electric Light Parade dazzled onlookers on Friday night and attendance jumped significantly.
 Santa and his reindeer made their first appearance in 2000 at the Lansing City Market, and in 2001 fireworks lit up the sky behind the Capitol.
-In 2003, roof top lighting was added to downtown buildings framing the city in lights for all to see.
+In 2003, through a partnership with IBEW Local #665, roof top lighting was added to downtown buildings framing the city in lights for all to see.

 In 2010, the torch was passed to Downtown Lansing Inc. to keep the cherished tradition that is Silver Bells in the City alive.
 Silver Bells in the City promises to be all that it has been and so much more.
 In 2010 the first Silver Bells Village will make its debut on Allegan Street.
 This holiday market features unique goods and artist wares from 20 vendors for those who want to get started on their holiday shopping.

 Downtown cultural institutions and venues will also be open and free to the public featuring nearly 50 arts and cultural entertainers.
 In addition, free cookies and cider will be available at five locations throughout the city.
-The evening will culminate with a family-friendly concert immediately following the fireworks over the Capitol dome.
+The evening will culminate with a family-friendly concert at the Lansing Center following the fireworks over the Capitol dome.

 The Electric Light Parade welcomes the holiday season in the Capital City with lighted floats and the arrival of Santa.
 The Electric Light Parade steps off at 6:00 pm at the corner of Lenawee and South Washington Square.
 Over sixty units and eleven area high school marching bands will sparkle with thousands of lights as they make their way through the streets of downtown Lansing.